 Patience and perseverance are recurring mentioned themes among the experts.
 Beginners in the web development discipline tend to be overeager to get hired without giving themselves the time to truly learn and master the craft.

 Learning web development is no easy task that can be rushed.
 Beginners find themselves getting caught up in a “become a dev quick” scheme, which has recently become advertised like it’s a timeboxed guaranteed fitness plan.

 “Master FrontEnd development in 3 months by following this guide!"... should say no one, ever.

 Do not fall for these ploys to rope you into an inauthentic experience.
 Learning how to develop applications is a journey filled with trial and tribulation, and the experts want you to persevere through them without becoming disillusioned.
 Becoming a software engineer is well worth the journey, but success will not be handed to you.

 -Danny Thompson (developer community leader/educator helping people get jobs in tech)

-Learning and mastering the craft takes time that varies for every person.
-Development is not something that can be forced into a specific time period, despite the natural desire to want to know exactly when you will be ready.
+Learning to become a software engineer takes time that varies for every person.
+Sotware development is not something that can be forced into a specific time period, despite the natural desire to want to know exactly when you will be ready.
 Forcing oneself to learn something so broad can lead to dangerous repercussions.
 Feelings of imposter syndrome or inability could be avoided if beginners ensure they set realistic expectations for their journey, and avoid referring to others for timelines.